It’s undeniable - running, growing and profiting from a marketing agency is bloody hard!

 As well as regular guest posts from its founder and founder-personality, Sujan Patel:

 Here’s what Sujan had to say about hiring yourself:

 Hiring yourself as a client also gives you an opportunity to build something.
 This goes beyond capturing new leads; you get to test out real-world skills and even start tangential businesses.

 For example, ThoughtBot, a design and development agency, have created many tools like:

 These all started out as an experiment but turned into a standalone product and a lead generating machine.
 Check out more of ThoughBot’s tools at https://github.com/thoughtbot

 In the long-term, you can turn this “building something” process into a full-fledged “innovation lab” for coming up with new products and solutions.

 In a HubSpot survey, a majority of agencies reported getting new clients because of products and learnings from such innovation labs.

 The marketing world is hard and you can’t succeed on your own.
 One common element among successful agencies is their ability to find strategic partners to share opportunities with.

 Sujan Patel’s Web Profits is the perfect example of this.
-Web Profits was already established agency with a strong brand name in Australia, but had no established US presence.
+Web Profits was already an established agency with a strong brand name in Australia but had no established US presence.
 Instead of building an agency from scratch, Sujan partnered with Web Profits to bring them to the US.